 Latitude and Longitude

-Latitude and longitude can be shown as imaginary lines running around the earth.
-They are used to identify where we are.
+These imaginary lines run around the earth.
+They help to show where we are.

 Latitude: These are the lines that run across the globe.
 The latitude that runs through the middle of the Earth is given the number zero degrees (0°) and is called the equator.
 The latitude line at the north and south poles is given the number 90°.